Why Scheduling Free Time During Your Day Can Make You More Productive

-Any true productivity pro will tell you that no number of hacks will make you completely productive every moment of every day.
-And trying to do so is effectively a waste of time.
-However, you can encourage your brain to work at its peak by taking breaks throughout the day.
+Any productivity expert will tell you that no number of hacks will make you entirely productive every moment of every day.
+Trying to do so is effectively a waste of time.
+However, you can encourage your brain to work at its peak by taking intermittent breaks throughout the day.

-Scheduled Free TIme Creates Boundaries
+Scheduled Free Time Creates Healthy Boundaries

-In addition to making you more productive (and feel refreshed), scheduling some downtime forces you to create boundaries between work and free time.
-And setting firm boundaries helps prevent work from creeping into time when you’re supposed to be relaxing and refreshing yourself from the day’s tasks.
+In addition to making you more productive (and refreshed), scheduling some downtime forces you to create boundaries between work and free time.
+Setting firm boundaries helps prevent work from creeping into the time when you’re supposed to be relaxing and refreshing yourself from the day’s tasks.

 Again, studies show that having some time to yourself increases your quality of life, leading to productivity rather than procrastination due to dreading specific tasks.